baxtheman/liferay-apps-content-targeting-custom/README.md

 # liferay-apps-content-targeting-custom

-Liferay Audience Targeting / custom rules
+Liferay Audience Targeting / HTTP Referer rule

+**sorry, I have to fix the repo name **

 New custom rule to test if the Http referer header contains a certain string.